 So about a few months back, I was watching Giant Bomb do their then-frequent Thursday Night Throwdown, where they were playing the 1999 shooter classic Quake III Arena.

-One of the hosts said “Remember when Interscope Records put out a Quake III map and models?”
+During a simple frag session, a question was asked in the chat: “What’s your favorite custom Quake III models?”
+The wonderful Ryan Davis said Eminem and Dr. Dre, which him and Jeff Gerstmann went on a tangent about that, with Ryan quipping: “Remember when Interscope put out a Quake III map and models?”
 I was thinking such a thing did not exist and they were merely joking.

 They weren’t.